tomyHHC/tomyhhc.github.io/_posts/2019-8-7-amwayFF.markdown

 #### Learn what's going on

+Do you know why 90% of new businesses fail?
+It's because of
+1. Time
+2. Money
+3. Knowledge/Skills
+4. Risk.

+<b>We provide a map to success that cut down those risks for you and have an opportunity for you to become Individual Business Owner earning passive income.
+Amount of passive income depends on how serious you are and how hard you are willing to learn and grow.</b> I know you're selecting if this is a right business for you.
+I'm selecting who is going to be my partner as well.
+It's a team game and we make money together as a super team!
+Of course, it's hard.
+I'm doing it and I know it.
+However, I also know it's possible because I'm starting to see results!

 If you're looking for an opportunity that will provide you with both challenge and rewards and has a built-in mentorship program designed for your success, you're ready to take the next step.
+Click the button below and email me your name, phone number, short background of yourself and your WHY.

 <!--Button-->
 <div style="margin: auto; width: 100%; text-align: center;">